 “21 Fathers, do not provoke your children, lest they become discouraged.”
 Colossians 3: 21

 Are you an avid reader?
 Well, I’m not.
 However, I’m taking a literature class.
 Oh, my goodness, I had no idea the study of literature was so broad.
 This week we’re focusing on how to analyze stories to determine narrator reliability.
+The goal is to determine which character out of two is more believable.
+The exercise is short but requires an above average attention to detail skill.

 To analyze text, it is necessary to pay close attention to details.
 It is not unusual, even suggested to read the text more than once.
 Also, making annotations is highly recommended.
 Taking notes while reading text helps avoid having to reread an entire story to summarize or extract pivotal points.
 I will be doing all of these things.